magicbell/magicbell-js/packages/magicbell/README.md

     },
   ],
   overrides: {
+    channels: {
       email: {
         title: "[MagicBell] We're processing your order",
         content:
           "Thank you for your order.
 If you need help, or have any questions please don't hesitate to reach out to us directly at hello@magicbell.com", },
+    },
   },
 });